 Participants (so far)-

-Polly Midgley, the NEARA New York Coordinator spoke on The Stone Chamber Enigma at the2010 MES Symposium
+Polly Midgley, the NEARA New York Coordinator spoke on The Stone Chamber Enigma at the2010 MES Symposium for Images and more info:

 Harry Matthews- Stone Balancer from the High Falls road area